By David Madrid

 So the teen, ruled by his base nature, gave in and stole the dreamcatcher, which appeared to be authentically Native American.
-Now that he thought about it, the boys were kind of dark-skinned.
+Now that he thought about it, the boys were kind of dark-skinned and had long hair.
 Probably Indians.

 The smug thief carefully hung the dreamcatcher, which was surprisingly brittle, above the head of his bed.